daryamakavchik/algososh/README.md

 ## Description
 "Algososh" is a portfolio project created as an assignment for [Yandex.Practicum](https://practicum.yandex.com/web/ "Web Development Program").
 It is an algorithm visualizer where a user can:

-#### 1. Turn a string (STRING)
+#### 1. Reverse a string (STRING)

 <img width="599" alt="string" src="https://user-images.githubusercontent.com/90967822/200742068-5f0d3e7c-f20d-4ad1-a10b-176cfd445b44.png">

-To turn a string of characters the other way round, a user should enter some text in the input field and press 'Turn'.
+To reverse a string of characters the other way round, a user should enter some text in the input field and press 'Reverse'.

 #### 2. Generate a Fibonacci sequence (FIBONACCI SEQUENCR)